rackerlabs/mimic/docs/development/getting-started.rst

 The officially supported method of building of the application depends on the system python, `pyobjc`_, and `py2app`_ libraries installed with Mac OS.
-`Travis-CI`_ is configured to build the mac application and run it's tests.
+`Travis-CI`_ is configured to build the mac application and run its tests.

-To build the application and run it's tests use the following commands.
+To build the application and run its tests locally use the following commands.

 .. code-block:: console